teesquared/flasturbate/README.md

-      -g, --globalFile=FILE          the global file to use (multiple supported, default: "./playerglobal.swc") -h, --help                     display this help and exit -i, --includes=FILE            include names that match any listed in FILE -j, --json                     the symbol name of a json binary tag you want processed (multiple supported) -n, --namePrefix               prefix for each generated name (default: "") -o, --outputExt                the output file extension (default: "out") -q, --quiet                    do not print renames
+      -g, --globalFile=FILE          the global file to use (multiple supported, default: "./playerglobal.swc") -h, --help                     display this help and exit -i, --includes=FILE            include names that match any listed in FILE -j, --json                     the symbol name of a json binary tag to process (multiple supported) -n, --namePrefix               prefix for each generated name (default: "") -o, --outputExt                the output file extension (default: "out") -q, --quiet                    do not print renames